Email isn’t going away. It’s here to stay. In the same vein, email newsletters are becoming more popular (and more important) than ever.

 I then duplicate the first entry twice and move them down to fill out the rest of the spots for this newsletter.
 I’ll place the new content in the duplicated spots shortly.

 Using guides, I insert the remaining two entries and erase the duplicated content.

 6. Add Social Links

-I want to include an area for social network and RSS icons, as well as the ability to let the subscriber share the newsletter with friends.
-I start by creating a rectangle 252px wide and include text to encourage the subscriber to follow us.
+I want to include an area for social network and RSS icons, and I want to let the subscriber share the newsletter with friends.
+I start by creating a rectangle 252px wide and include a call to action that encourages subscribers to follow us.

-I then duplicate the rectangle and place it to the right, including the Share this with you friends text in the Museo font, on top.
+I then duplicate the rectangle and place it to the right, including the “Share this with you friends” text in the Museo font on top.

 7. Include a Footer